Lamictal Stevens Johnson Syndrome Causation: Does Lamictal cause Stevens Johnson Syndrome

 Frequently Asked Questions

-Can Lamictal cause Stevens-Johnson syndrome?
+Does Lamictal cause Stevens-Johnson Syndrome?

 Does submitting information create an attorney-client relationship?